 Sleep.
 One of the biggest, and maybe most surprising, psychological benefits of breastfeeding is better sleep.
 In fact, mothers who only breastfeed may find that they fall asleep easier, stay asleep longer, and sleep more deeply.

 Hormone boost.
 When you breastfeed, your body makes the hormones prolactin and oxytocin.
-Prolactin produces a peaceful, nurturing feeling that allows you to relax and focus on your child.
-Oxytocin promotes a strong sense of love and attachment between you and your baby.
+Oxytocin produces a peaceful, nurturing feeling that allows you to relax and focus on your child.
+It also promotes a strong sense of love and attachment between you and your baby.

 Increased calmness.
 Breastfeeding can also support your baby’s physical and emotional wellness.
 Breastfed babies cry less overall and have fewer incidences of childhood illness.